Drive donations with these fundraiser sharing tips:

 8. Get active for your cause

 Do you like to stay active?
 Create your own ‘challenge’ by informing donors that you will be running, walking, swimming, climbing, or cycling a certain amount of miles to raise money for your cause.
-Ask them if they would consider donating $1 (or another relevant amount) per mile you plan to complete.
+Ask them if they would consider donating per mile you plan to complete.
 After you cross the ‘finish line’, be sure to update your donors with photos and thank them for their support.

 9. Leverage birthdays and important dates

-Do you or a loved one have a birthday or other important holiday coming up?
+Do you or a loved one have a birthday or other important date coming up?
 Leverage the timing of these special occasions in your ask to drive donations.

-Example: “Please consider donating $15 on May 15 to help celebrate my birthday and support my favorite cause.”
+Example: “Please consider donating 15 on May 15 to help celebrate my birthday and support my favourite cause.”